Prostitution in Latvia: Sex trafficking

 Latvia is a source country subjected to sex trafficking, including child trafficking.
 Latvian women and girls are subjected to sex trafficking in Latvia and other parts of Europe.
 Government agencies note an increase in child sex trafficking cases over the past few years.
 Latvian women recruited for brokered marriages in Western Europe, particularly Ireland, are vulnerable to sex trafficking.
-A research published in 2007 by Riga Christian Street Children Centre concluded that that sexual exploitation of children was an urgent problem in Latvia and that teenager prostitution was one of the most widespread forms of exploitation.
+A research published in 2007 by Riga Christian Street Children Centre concluded that sexual exploitation of children was an urgent problem in Latvia and that teenager prostitution was one of the most widespread forms of exploitation.

 Sections 154-1 and 154-2 of its criminal law prohibit all forms of trafficking and prescribe a maximum penalty of up to 15 years imprisonment.
 Trafficking crimes could be charged under section 164, which criminalises exploiting individuals' vulnerability or using deceit to involve them in prostitution—a scenario very similar to sex trafficking—but prescribes punishments as lenient as community service or a fine.
 A 20-officer state police unit specialises in investigating trafficking, sham marriages, and related crimes.

-The government initiated prosecutions of 11 sex trafficking suspects under section 154 1 in 2016 (eight in 2015).
+The government initiated prosecutions of 11 sex trafficking suspects under section 154–1 in 2016 (eight in 2015).
 Courts convicted four traffickers under section 154–1; all received conditional sentences resulting in no prison time.
 Courts concluded a 2011 case involving a police officer charged with facilitating pimping and taking bribes; he was sentenced to four years in prison.
-A case from 2014 involving two Riga police officers charged with facilitating pimping remained in pre-trial investigation at the end of the reporting period.
+A case from 2014 involving two Riga police officers charged with facilitating pimping remained in pre-trial investigation at the end of the reporting period, according to a 2017 report by the U.S. State Department.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Latvia as a 'Tier 2' country.